 As a photographer I am but a tiny drop in a massive ocean of fierce competition.
 I am constantly aware of this and probably far too aware of my closest competitors, those I perceive as being the most successful, whether rightly or wrongly.

 Comparing can be unhealthy.
-If you are your own worst critic it can make you feel inadequate, angry, bitter, defeated.
+If you are your own worst critic it can make you feel inadequate and bitter.
 On-tap access to the apparently effortless, sickeningly brilliant work of your competitors can make you beat yourself up in much the same way as that other boy/girl at school who is so much better looking and more popular than you.
 There’s a photography podcast to which I only sporadically listen which does the same thing.
 How can they possibly have achieved so much at such a young age?
 But it’s horribly irresistible too, even addictive, because it’s just there, in your phone, a few taps away, and you might learn something.

 Social overconsumption can make you shrivel and feel miniscule.
 Professionally or personally, especially in the superficial body-image fixated world of Instagram.
 As a side-note, the many extremely popular accounts which splice inspirational quotes and physical health guidance with sexualised images make me feel distinctly uneasy.
 Instagram’s impact on the mental health of young people, or indeed all people, is ridiculously simple to explain.